- 18 Best Things to Do in Boston in Winter (2023/2024) - October 18, 2023

-The Berkshires are a mountain range extending the western length of Massachusetts and spilling into nearby states.
-Sprinkled throughout the region are small towns and cities awaiting exploration.
+The Berkshires are a mountain range extending the western length of Massachusetts and spilling into nearby states, with small towns and cities awaiting exploration.
 The Berkshires have it all – adventure, solitude, romance, culture, and more.
 Situated just a few hours’ drive from two major cities, New York and Boston, this area is pastoral but within reach.

 With ample activity offerings and places to sightsee, it’s the perfect place to visit in New England if you’re looking for a charming and sophisticated getaway that’s remote yet accessible.
-Let’s take a lo9ok at 21 wonderful things to do in the Berkshires of New England!
+Let’s take a look at the top things to do in the Berkshires of New England!

-If the trails are your respite of choice, then the Berkshires will satisfy any craving for nature.
+If you love Massachusetts hikes, then the Berkshires will satisfy any craving for nature.
 Climb the highest peak in the state or take a more casual ride along a rail trail.
 The Berkshires are an outdoor paradise; any choice will lift spirits and fill you with a sense of awe.
+These are some of the top hikes in the Berkshires.

 Mount Greylock, Adams